newrelic/newrelic-agent-control/docs/README.md

 * Files under `/etc/newrelic-super-agent`  are used for local configuration.
 These are provisioned by the customer using Ansible like tools.
 * Files under `/var/lib/newrelic-super-agent/fleet`  are used for remote configuration.
 These are centrally managed through New Relic fleet control, offering streamlined control for large-scale deployments.

-The Super Agent generates actual agent configuration files and place these under `/var/lib/newrelic-super-agent/auto-generated` after processing Agent Type + Agent Values.
+The Super Agent generates actual agent configuration files and places these under `/var/lib/newrelic-super-agent/auto-generated` after processing Agent Type + Agent Values.

 ### OpAMP Capabilities